folio-org/docs/content/en/docs/Export Manager/_index.md

 ### Job type

 To filter by **Job type**, select a filter:
+* **Authority control.** This export contains reports exported from the MARC authority app.
+Output format is .csv.
 * **Bursar.** This export contains charges and/or refunds transferred to the bursar.
 Output format is .dat.
 * **Circulation log.** This export contains search results from the Circulation log.
 Output format is .csv.
 * **eHoldings.** This export contains package and title details from eHoldings.
 Output format is .csv.